kstenerud/concise-encoding/ce-structure.md

  * A remote reference **MUST** point to either:
    - Another Concise Encoding document (using no fragment section, thus referring to the top-level object in the document)
-   - A [marker identifier](#marker) inside of another Concise Encoding document, using the fragment section to specify the [marker identifier](#marker) in the document being referenced.
+   - A [marked object](#marker) inside of another Concise Encoding document, using the fragment section to specify the [marker identifier](#marker) of the object in the document being referenced.
  * A remote reference **MUST NOT** be used as a map key because there's no way to know if it refers to a keyable type without actually following the reference (which would slow down evaluation and poses a security risk).
  * Because remote links pose security risks, implementations **MUST NOT** follow remote references unless explicitly configured to do so.
 If an implementation provides a configuration option to follow remote references, it **MUST** default to disabled.
  * If automatic remote reference following is enabled, a remote reference that doesn't resolve to a valid Concise Encoding document or valid [marker identifier](#marker) inside the document is a [structural error](#structural-errors).